mvrzan/flex-internal-agent-chat/README.md

 ## Known Issues

-There is a bug where multiple attachmenets will not be recognized if they are a combinaton of a standard upload and Drag & Drop option.
+1. There is a bug where multiple attachmenets will not be recognized if they are a combinaton of a standard upload and Drag & Drop option.
+2. After starting the chat, it will not automatically populate the "Active chats" column.
+3. When pinning and unpinning chats, the order is not preserved.

 ## Remaining work items